-If you have a compression ring, or ring on the white part of your eye when you remove your scleral lenses, it could be from a variety of reasons.
+If you have ring on the white part of your eye when you remove your scleral lenses, often called a compression ring, it could be for a variety of reasons.

-When you remove the lens, you may notice a ring on the white part of your eye.
+When you remove the lens, you may notice a white ring around the iris of your eye, or a halo around the eyeball.
 This is where the scleral lens was resting while you were wearing it.
-This tissue will go back to its original shape.
-The amount of time varies from patient to patient.
+Though the amount of time varies from patient to patient, the tissue will eventually go back to its original shape.
+These compression rings are harmless to your eyes and vision.

-Is a compression ring normal?
 In some cases, yes.
-Since the scleral lens rests directly onto the tissue all day, it is normal for that tissue to change shape.
+Since the scleral lens rests directly onto the tissue all day, it is normal for that tissue to change shape, like the example of sock indentation above.
 However, if you have a very large compression ring, or your eye becomes very red as you wear the scleral lens, the fit of the edge may need to be adjusted.

 If you have a compression ring when you remove your scleral lens, take a photo with your phone and then show your doctor at your next visit.
 They may be able to troubleshoot the fit based on images you show them.